- About us

 Growing demand for our tours is driving growth in the scale of our business and market share, translating into dynamic growth in financial results.
 Our strategic goal is to retain high profitability and cash generation ratios, allowing us to pay dividends to our shareholders.
 We are monitoring profitability and sales dynamics on a daily basis and we are looking for better contract terms all season long.
 This lets us maintain strong margins and ensure profitable business growth.

-The Management Board expects to pay out an interim dividend of approx. EUR 6 million based on audited financial results for the first half of 2018.
 In the long term, the Management Board expects to recommend annual dividend payments corresponding to 70-80% of net profit.